TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-Now that we have an LFI, we proceed to list the paths of the most interesting files of this software to try to get credentials or something interesting:
+Now that we have an `LFI`, we proceed to list the paths of the `most interesting files` of this software to try to get `credentials` or something interesting:

 <br />